 This chapter is for impatient but experienced sysadmins who already know DRBD.
-For more complete information, refer to chapter The Sysadmin Interface marsadm.
+For more complete information, refer to chapter The Sysadmin Interface (marsadm and /proc/sys/mars/)

 2.1.
 Preparation: What you Need

 Typically, you will use MARS Light at servers in a datacenter for replication of big masses of data.